New Carousel Building Adds to Overall Vision for a Redeveloped Waterfront

 ECHDC Chairman Robert Gioia said, "It is exciting to see the one-of-a-kind carousel building beginning to take shape, adding to Governor Cuomo's overall vision for Buffalo's vibrant waterfront.
 Children visiting Canalside will enjoy watching the construction crews working to turn a pile of timber and steel into the next waterfront attraction.
 The Carousel project is designed to complement the Explore & More Children's Museum and the Longshed project, which will be completed this fall."

-The vintage menagerie, park-style carousel was manufactured in 1924 by Spillman Engineering in North Tonawanda for Dominick De Angelis.
+The vintage menagerie, park-style carousel that will be installed inside the carousel building was manufactured in 1924 by Spillman Engineering in North Tonawanda for Dominick De Angelis.
 The carousel was in operation until the 1950s at which point it was stored by the De Angelis family until Buffalo Heritage Carousel acquired it in 2016 with the generous support of the Margaret L. Wendt Foundation with a goal of providing family-oriented recreation on Buffalo's waterfront and to celebrate Western New York's industrial heritage.

 About Buffalo Heritage Carousel, Inc.

 Buffalo Heritage Carousel, Inc. was formed as a 501c3 non-profit organization to purchase, restore a vintage menagerie, park-style carousel which was manufactured in 1924 by Spillman Engineering in North Tonawanda and to house the carousel in a building at our revitalized urban waterfront at Canalside.
 The carousel will be solar-powered.
 The mission of Buffalo Heritage Carousel, Inc. is to provide entertainment, education and to celebrate the history of carousel manufacturing in Western New York.